pradeepelavarasan/Image-Classification--Tiny-ImageNet/README.md

 The best accuracy reached was 59.49% in epoch 198

 ### Additional steps performed to analysize the mistakes but not covered in the code:
 - View the misclassified images to understand the actual problems.
-You can refer to my other repository related to GRADCAM for this sample code.
+You can refer to my other repository related to GRADCAM for this sample code. https://github.com/pradeepelavarasan/GRAD-CAM-Visual-Explanations
 - Use GRADCAM to understand where is the model focusing on an image to make a decision.
-You can refer to my other repository (https://github.com/pradeepelavarasan/GRAD-CAM-Visual-Explanations) related to GRADCAM for this sample code.
+You can refer to my other repository (https://github.com/pradeepelavarasan/GRAD-CAM-Visual-Explanations) for this code.
 - Analyze the classification matrix
 - Try altering the weights by giving more weights to the classes that have less accuracy.